Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Results

 \subsection{In Vivo Experiment}

-Figure \ref{Fig:figure_3} shows the RT-NLINV reconstructions of a real-time FLASH acquisition of a human heart in short-axis view for different windows sizes for RAGA and golden-ratio sampling.
+Figure \ref{Fig:figure_06} shows the RT-NLINV reconstructions of a real-time FLASH acquisition of a human heart in short-axis view for different windows sizes for RAGA and golden ratio sampling.
 A small difference in slice localization can be observed between both acquisition with $\psi_{13}^1$ and $\psi^1$ likely caused by motion or breathing.
-The reconstruction quality of the acquisition with RAGA approximation $\psi_{13}^1$ and with the irrational angle $\psi^1$ is visually very similar.
-Also the extracted line profiles that show a temporal profile of the cardiac motion are very similar for all temporal resolutions even for time intervals with fast cardiac motion.
-In summary, the golden ratio and RAGA sampling provide the same image quality over multiple heart cycles and temporal resolutions.
+The reconstruction quality of the acquisition with RAGA approximation $\psi_{13}^1$ and with the irrational angle $\psi^1$ is visually very similar to that of golden ratio sampling.
+The extracted line profiles that show a temporal profile of the cardiac motion are also very similar for all temporal resolutions even for time intervals with fast cardiac motion.
+In summary, the golden ratio and RAGA sampling provide essentially the same image quality over multiple heart cycles and temporal resolutions.